UselessPickles/diamondtel-m92-bluetooth/telephone/README.md

 ## Handset UART Commands

 All UART commands are simple 1-byte messages, except for the 2-byte message sequence used for [Positioned Printing](#positioned-printing).

+Also see the `DiamondTel Model 92 Handset UART Events and Commands` spreadsheet in this directory for a complete ordered list of commands.

 ### Delete Text